|

 Classical technique

-Is what Bruce Lee believed to be one of the problems with classical martial
+Is what Bruce Lee believed to be one of the problems with classical

 Commitment

-Refers to how much power a Jeet Kune Do practitioner puts into a technique.
+Refers to how much power a Jeet Kune Do practitioner puts into a

-of attack, such as a stop-kick, should be attempted only when he is
+recovery.
+This kind of attack, such as a stop-kick, should be attempted

-absolutely sure that he will hit the target with enough force to end the
+only when he is absolutely sure that he will hit the target with enough

-fight.
-Note: More power techniques take longer to recover from.
-If you miss
+force to end the fight.
+Note: More power techniques take longer to recover

-with an overcommitted punch, you will probably be vulnerable to a
+from.
+If you miss with an overcommitted punch, you will probably be

 Critical distance line

 Is between the fighting measure and the brim of fire line.
-At this distance,
+At this

-the necessary power to penetrate two inches.
+practitioner gains the necessary power to penetrate two inches.

 Drawing

-Refers to when a JKD stylist tricks an opponent into attacking by purposely
+Refers to when a JKD stylist tricks an opponent into attacking by

-opponent into thinking that he can launch a successful attack, one the JKD
+provokes the opponent into thinking that he can launch a successful

-stylist already has a specific counter in mind for.
+attack, one the JKD stylist already has a specific counter in mind for.

 Defensive movement patterns